-Due to the recent, positive changes in criminal justice reform regarding reduced sentences and early release from prison, those that have already paid the price for their offenses by being incarcerated, on probation or on the registry for more than seventeen years should also be allowed a second chance and not made to suffer for most of their entire lives.
-These registry laws need to be reexamined and reigned in.
+Due to the recent, positive changes in criminal justice reform regarding reduced sentences and early release from prison for other offenses, why can't those that have already paid the price for their sex related offenses by being incarcerated, on probation or on the registry for more than 17 years be allowed to petition the court and given a second chance and not made to suffer for most of their entire lives?
+They have paid their debt to society.

 You think you are appeasing your voting constituents by placing ever more strict rules to the registry or making only minor revisions?
 You are just hastily feeding into hysteria to appease voters while those of us affected by these unconstitutional laws suffer for a lifetime.
-The sex offender registry is unjust, unconstitutional and violates the Eighth Amendment.
+The sex offender registry is unjust, unconstitutional and violates the Eighth Amendment (cruel, unusual and excessive punishment).

 Each registrant (Tier I, II and III) has different circumstances regarding their offense.
-If a registrant has had no offenses in over ten plus years and has had a clean police record in over ten plus years, there needs to be a legal system put in place where they can petition the court to have a judge review on a case-by-case basis to determine if the registrant can be removed from the registry, reduce time on the registry or have their offense expunged entirely.
+If a registrant has had no offenses in over ten plus years and has had a clean police record in over ten plus years, there needs to be a legal mechanism put in place where a registrant can petition the court to have a judge review on a case-by-case basis to determine if the registrant can be removed from the registry, reduce time on the registry or have their offense expunged entirely.
+Close the SOR website to the public so that only law enforcement has access or abolish it.

-We more than sympathize with all victims of sex related crimes, but please address this issue and make major, positive revisions to the Michigan sex offender registry so thousands may have the opportunity for a renewed life - not everyone on the sex offender registry is a predator or a threat to society.
+Please do your jobs - there needs to be MUCH MORE THOUGHT AND HARD WORK TO MAKE MAJOR, POSITIVE REVISIONS to the Michigan sex offender registry so thousands may have the opportunity for a renewed life.
+Not everyone on the sex offender registry is a predator or a threat to society.

-Thank you for your attention to this important issue,
+Thank you for your attention to this very important issue.

-Maurice and Patricia Damphousse (Voting Constituents in Brownstown Township, Michigan) dampp9968@comcast.net
+Maurice and Patricia Damphousse (Voting Constituents in Brownstown Township, Michigan) Email: dampp9968@comcast.net